Stormwater Management Permits

 When is a Stormwater Management Permit Required?

 The thresholds for when a stormwater permit is required are based on several criteria, including the amount of disturbed area, location of the work, and the type of work.
-Summary of criteria used.
+See Section 17.60.020 (B) of the McHenry County Stormwater Management Ordinance linked above.

 How do I Apply for a Stormwater Management Permit?